 *International Union for Conservation of Nature is the world’s main authority on the conservation status of species.

 Bornean, Sumatran and Tapanuli orangutans are all Critically Endangered

 Bornean orangutan: 45,000-69,000 / Sumatran orangutan: 14,000 (2016) / Tapanuli orangutan: fewer than 800 (2016), making it the rarest great ape in the world ⬇️

 Omnivorous – fruit, leaves, seeds, bark, flowers, honey, vines, shoots, insects, and, very rarely, meat

 Wild orangutan populations are under threat from extensive habitat loss and land use change due to logging, palm oil production, mining and agricultural expansion.
 Deforestation is by far the most serious threat to orangutans and, over the last three decades, an estimated 80% of irreplaceable orangutan habitat has been lost.

 Other threats to orangutans include illegal hunting for meat and capture for the exotic pet trade.

 We campaign against the illegal trade in bushmeat, from apes and other threatened species, and oppose the live trade in apes – exacerbated by logging and other commercial ventures that increase access to forest.

 Born Free supports the Orangutan Foundation who works to protect critical orangutan habitat in Central Kalimantan, Indonesian Borneo.
-They also rescue, rehabilitate and release injured or orphaned individuals.
+They also rescue and reintroduce injured or orphaned individuals.

 To change to your preferred currency please use the currency option at the top of the page.
 Please note this is for display purposes only and your bank may offer a different exchange rate.